Operation Smile Canada

 Finances

-OSC has $6.5m in reserve funds (cash and investments).
-Its reserves can cover 62%, or seven months of its annual program costs.
+OSC holds $6.4m in reserve funds (cash and investments).
+These reserves can cover 49%, or six months of the charity’s annual program costs.
+This is within Ci’s reasonable range.

-This charity report is an update that was sent to Operation Smile Canada for review.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to Operation Smile Canada for update and review.

 Financial Review